Moonisky/100DaysOfReactNative/README.md

 * Use `CSS` for styling the components.
 * Use functions with Text's attribute `onPress`.
 * Build a custom Navigation Bar with `Navigator`.
-* Save and update component's apperance and data with `State`.
+* Save and update component's appearance and data with `State`.
-* Unstand the basic knowledges of the `React Native` iOS app.
+* Understand the basic knowledges of the `React Native` iOS app.

 Tools: [Xcode 7](https://developer.apple.com/xcode/), [React Native 0.21](http://facebook.github.io/react-native/)